 I meditate so that I can be the safe harbor for myself and others, the lighthouses guiding beings to safety.
-Safety means a refuge from the stormy waters of samsara.
-When I look at Refuge, I see two necessary qualities; that the harbor is reliably safe and two that the lighthouse is steady.
+To do so, I see two necessary qualities; that the harbor is reliably safe and that the light is steady.
 First, the quality of the harbor need to be investigated, no sharks below the surface, no mines, no volcanoes with the potential to erupt.
 In terms of mind, that could be described as equanimity, serene, filled with compassion, radiating kindness, wise and fearless.
 This is a harbor safe to enter and receptive to all comers.

 The purpose of retreat is to create this safe harbor within and expand the range of the lighthouse.
 I find solitude and silence the conditions that help me explore my mental ocean.
 Daily life has enough distractions to keep the sharks at bay, the mines tethered below the surface.
 Continuous solitude and attention brings them to the surface.
 It has taken years to be relaxed with the investigation.
 Like all meditators, I would rather find the Dalai Lama and Mother Theresa when I look within.
 Fortunately, Buddhism warns us that every human mind has all the varieties of thought.
 It is hard to accept without judging or shaming.
 These judgments just add to our inner aggression.
 Finally convinced that judging has no productive results, I now enter retreat with more gentleness.
 I choose curiosity and relax.
 I can learn how mines work and defuse them.